 Shoveling snow?
 Why not turn it into a fun and magical outdoor activity for you and your kids?
-That’s what Mel at Your Wild Child did.
+That’s what Mel at Traveling Mel did.
 Her photos are delightful and inspiring, as always.

-I just had the good fortune to learn about the Greater Good Science Center in Berkeley, CA, which explores the science behind happiness and the ways that we can nurture those brain pathways that promote it.
-According the the folks at Greater Good, happiness can be a learned and practiced trait.
+I just had the good fortune to learn about the Greater Good Science Center in Berkeley, CA, which explores the science behind happiness and gratitude and the ways that we can nurture those brain pathways that promote them.
+According the the folks at Greater Good, happiness and gratitude can be learned and practiced traits.

 Want more information about cultivating an attitude of gratitude?
 Gratitude Twenty Four Seven is just that – a very inspiring site from Jarl Forsman and Steve Sekhon full of daily tips and affirmations to help you be more grateful and fulfilled every day.